Marshmallow (Althea officinalis)

 One variety of marshmallow that is specially selected for abundant mucilage is Erfurt Marshmallow (Althea officinalis ‘Erfurter’ ) available from Richter’s Herbs.
 Erfurter contains up to 10% medicinal mucilage and is the variety grown in Europe for herbal medicine.

 If you are buying the seed from a garden store and you want to plant them out in the garden this spring, you’ll need to stratify them in the fridge.
-Place the seeds in damp sand and put them all together in a zipper sealed bag.
+Place the seeds in damp sand or peat and put them all together in a zipper sealed bag.
 Seal it up well and allow the bag to sit undisturbed for 24 hours.
 This will allow the seeds to swell.
 Then place the bag in the refrigerator for 4 to 6 weeks.
 Check the seeds for signs of growth after a month.
 When you notice germination, remove the seeds from the fridge and plant them in pots in prepared soil.

 Keep the soil evenly moist by covering the pots with a plastic dome to keep them from evaporating.
 Once the plants have grown two sets of true leaves, you can plant them out in their permanent location.
 Remember to harden them off, if you’ve been growing them in the house, to avoid transplant shock.
 If you’ve been growing them in an unheated greenhouse, they should be sufficiently acclimatized.